pouchdb/pouchdb-server/packages/express-pouchdb/README.md

 ## Contributors

-If you want to become one of our [wonderful contributors](https://github.com/pouchdb/express-pouchdb/graphs/contributors) then check out the [contributing guide](https://github.com/pouchdb/express-pouchdb/blob/master/CONTRIBUTING.md)!
+If you want to become one of our [wonderful contributors](https://github.com/pouchdb/pouchdb-server/graphs/contributors), see the main [Readme](https://github.com/pouchdb/pouchdb-server/tree/master/README.md) for contributing.

 ## License